tydickinson29/Fires/README.md

 ## River/ Flash Flooding

 Selections in NCEI Storm Data: Flash Flood, Flood

+Climatology: 1981-2010.
+Storm reports output from NCEI's site are only 1996 and on.
+To go back to 1981, we went through the NCEI publications (found [here](https://www.ncdc.noaa.gov/IPS/sd/sd.html)) and manually added flash flood and flood reports.
+In addition, archived E3 and E5 reports filed by past hydrologists were examined to best include all past events as possible.

 Combining river flooding and flash flooding may not always be applicable to every WFO.